Winona Ryder Talked About Stranger Things & Being Bullied After Beetlejuice

 Ryder also revealed in the interview that she was bullied in school, even after she starred in Beetlejuice as a teen.

 "I remember thinking, 'Ooh, it's, like, the number-one movie.
-This is going to make things great at school," she told Marie Claire."But it made things worse.
+This is going to make things great at school," she told Marie Claire U.K. "But it made things worse.
 They called me a witch."

 Luckily, though, Ryder didn't let the hate get to her.
 She's gone on to have incredibly successful movie and TV career, including two Academy Award nominations.
 We can't wait to see how far she takes Joyce on the next season of Stranger Things.